Joe: So why should I use Google Analytics tracking?

 I hope that this post has shown you the importance of Google Analytics for an online business and you will no longer ask yourself what is Google Analytics or why should I use it on my website.

-Limited time offer: For a limited time, you can get an in-depth, $400 worth Google Analytics website tracking audit from us, in which you will see if your Google Analytics is installed and configured correctly.
+Do you question your Analytics tracking or wonder if you could enhance it?
+If so, then you can take our expert Google Analytics audit from us, in which you will see if your Google Analytics is installed and configured correctly.
 We will also list all errors or misconfigurations that we find.